 - Evaluate the unique leadership opportunities and challenges of the evangelical sports chaplain while ministering in secular and pluralistic settings.

 - Develop a biblically based, culturally informed ministry plan within the sports context.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 Each thread will be a direct reflection of the student’s ministry within his/her chosen sports team (reflection questions provided in prompt).
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.
 (MLOs: A, C, D, E)

 The student will complete a 3-hour interview/shadow with 3 chaplains (for a total of 9 hours and 3 evaluations).
 The student will evaluate his/her shadowing experience.
 Each of the 3 evaluations must be at least 1,250 words and incorporate at least 2 scholarly citations (in addition to applicable course textbook citations) a conclusion, and utilize a current Turabian format bibliography.
 (MLOs: A, B, D, E)